Nick Kisner

 Nicholas Ryan Kisner (born January 17, 1991) is an American professional boxer.
-He is currently signed to Jeter promotions.

-Personal life
+Early life

 Kisner was born in Baltimore, Maryland.
 He is of Bavarian/Scottish descent on his father's side and Irish/Chechen descent on his mother's side.
 He grew up in South Baltimore and Northern Anne Arundel County.
 He began boxing at 6 years old under the tutelage of his father, a former boxer himself.
 He graduated from Old Mill Senior High School.

 Amateur career

 As an amateur boxer he accomplished three National Silver Gloves Championships, two Junior National Golden Gloves Championships, Junior Olympic gold medal, Ringside World Championship, Ohio State Fair Championship, Under-19 National Championship, and a National Pal Championship, where he defeated 2012-2016 Olympian Cam Awesome (formally Lenroy Thompson) in the finals.

 In 2009, he captured a silver medal at the US Men's National Championships, giving him a position on the USA Men's International team.
 In 2008, he reached the quarter finals at both the National Golden Gloves and the AIBA Youth World Championships in Guadalajara, Mexico.
 At the latter, he was defeated by 2012 and 2016 Olympic bronze medalist Ivan Dychko of Kazakhstan 5–1.